MarcusGrum/CoNM/README.md

 ## Warehouses

 The warehouses enable a quick modeling start by providing pre-modeled models.
-Take a look at them as a basis to get started and feel free to extend them.
+Take a look at the [warehouses](./warehouses) as a basis to get started and feel free to extend them.

 ## Publication